MohitTiwariBytes/Lab-in-a-box/README.md

 # Lab in a Box - Hack Club YSWS

+(**Lab in a Box** is not a official Hackclub YSWS yet, If you want to see this YSWS alive support it in #lab-in-a-box)

 Welcome to **Lab in a Box**!
 A fun and interactive event designed to help you **learn**, **build**, and **showcase your skills** through tech-related projects!
 This event spans over **1 to 2 months**, where participants work in teams to create exciting projects, earn points, and win prizes!

 ---